thejonaslab/tinygraph/docs/sphinx/source/index.rst

 .. meta::
-   :description: A small graph library designed to be fast and easy toe xtend.
+   :description: A small graph library designed to be fast and easy to extend.

 .. title:: TinyGraph: a small graph library for small graphs.